InfoSecInnovations/concierge/CONTRIBUTING.md

 We have very low coverage at the moment but we are in the process of adding tests using pytest.
 To run the tests, enter the venv and simply use the `pytest` command.
 Green dots means all the tests passed.

+We will be adding this step to PR submissions, so running the tests locally will allow you to save time getting your PR accepted.

 ## Pull Requests

 Once you're happy with your changes, please submit a Pull Request and we will review your contribution and accept it if it matches our guidelines and the goals of the project.